AFRICAN LIBRARIANS WEEK - AfLibWk 2.0

 From 17-24 May 2021, we encourage African librarians to update Wikipedia articles about Africa and African scholars in all disciplines with citations and references.
 By doing so, we can create reliable content on Africa on Wikipedia for the benefit of global readers.
 To learn how to add a citation to a Wikipedia article, please go to the resource page.

 3How can I be part of this campaign?

-To be part of the African Librarians Week, begin by filling out the sign-up form here.
-Afterwards, you will be directed to create a User Account on Wikipedia (if you do not have one already).
+To be part of the African Librarians Week, you need to first have or create a Wikipedia User Account.
 A list of articles has been pre-compiled to help you begin adding references here.
 If you need additional materials to learn how to add citations, please visit resource page.
 For more details, visit: this link

 4Who can participate?